 Mary Baker Eddy's remarkable discovery of the Science which lay behind Christ Jesus' ministry has opened up the Bible for me as a relevant guidebook to modern-day life.
 I also love the logic of Christian Science and its practice.

 After college I had a 20-year career as an engineer and manager in the earth sciences.
 Every position I held supported technological breakthroughs -- in radar and sonar technology, satellite capabilities, and space exploration.
 As much as I loved that work, I ultimately concluded that the most cutting-edge research, and the exploration most valuable to society, was in the Science of Christianity.
 So in 2002 I became a full-time Christian Science practitioner, and ten years later an authorized teacher of its theology.

 I've been a member of The Mother Church in Boston and of different local branch churches since college.
-I have been involved in the work of the Christian Science Committee on Publication since the early 1990s, and served as the Maryland Committee 2006-2009.
-I am currently a member of the Christian Science Board of Lectureship 2010-2020.
+I became involved in the work of the Christian Science Committee on Publication starting in the early 1990s, and served as the Maryland Committee 2006-2009.
+I was a member of the Christian Science Board of Lectureship 2010-2020.
 I currently serve as Chief Information Officer for The Mother Church, splitting my time between Boston and my home in Brookeville, Maryland, a suburb of Washington, DC.